seinecle/SRIE2013/README.md

 So, what is suddenly so urgent today and novel about the digital humanities?

-I mean, we are not even sure that we would more computers brought interesting things.
+I mean, we are not even sure that we more computers bring interesting things.
 Economic historians will remember the cliometrics movement - the quantitative and statistical approach to historical studies.
 Did not really take off.

 [NEXT SLIDE] Screenshot of a Turbo Pascal coding example